Alek Thomas Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in MLB with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 7.6 K/9, the fifth-worst in MLB.

-- The Brewers have a 2.59 team ERA that ranks second across all league pitching staffs.
+- The Brewers' 2.66 team ERA ranks third among all MLB pitching staffs.

-- Brewers pitchers combine to allow seven home runs (0.8 per game), the seventh-fewest in the league.
+- Brewers pitchers combine to give up eight home runs (0.8 per game), the seventh-fewest in the league.

-- The Brewers will look to Miley (1-0) in his second start this season.
+- The Brewers will look to Burnes (0-1) in his third start of the season.

-- In his most recent appearance on Tuesday, the left-hander tossed six scoreless innings against the New York Mets while surrendering five hits.
+- In his most recent time out on Wednesday, the right-hander tossed 4 1/3 innings against the New York Mets, allowing six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.